michaelscotthurley/interview-questions/readme.md

 ## HTML Questions

 * What does a `doctype` do?
+*   It instructs the web browser about which version the markup language is written in.
 * What's the difference between HTML and XHTML?
+*   XHTML is essentially vanilla HTML expressed as XML.
+XHTML is a stricter version of HTML and helps developers from writing "bad" html that does not correctly render on a user's device.
 * What are `data-` attributes good for?
+*   Data attributes are good for creating a class of attributes for a particular element in the DOM.
+These attributes can then be defined and manipulted using scripts.
 * Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.
+* Cookies are stored on the client's computer and persist (unless deleted by the user).
+They are often used as a means to help speed up authentication for user's on return visits to sites.
+Local storage is stored on the client side, but only persists while the user's window is open.
+Session storage is similar to local storage only the storage is handled on the server side.
 * Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?
+*   As the browser renders elements sequentially as the page loads, it is best practice to place the link references in the head so that they inform the browser to load the correct styling as the page loads.
+If you have custom style sheets, they should be listed after any framework stylesheets such as Bootstrap.
+Scripts should be loaded just before the closing body tag so as not to interupt the page from loading it's content while attempting to download and execute a script.

 ## CSS Questions